Tuesday, July 1, 2025

 Themes to teach during July

-Weather and Seasons: Discussing the characteristics of summer weather, comparing seasons, and how weather impacts activities during summer.
+Weather and Seasons: Notice summer weather, compare it to other seasons, and discuss how weather affects activities and daily routines.

 Ideas You Can Try (No Prep Needed)